The Ultimate Guide to the Perfect Time and Materials Contract

 (Prior Expenditure) – (Cut Costs + Reduced Costs + Avoided Costs) = Cost Savings

-By reducing expenses and increasing profitability, cost savings improve your company’s financial position and protect your operational continuity.
+By reducing unnecessary expenses and increasing profitability, cost-saving measures improve your company's financial position and protect your operational efficiency and continuity.

 Now, let’s dive into those practical tips.
 You can apply them to your cost management strategy today and ease the situation when directives to cut costs come down.

-ProTip: This measure should be communicated openly and delicately.
+ProTip: Managing the labor costs and planning cuts should be communicated openly and delicately.
 Explain that it's a way to prevent layoffs, save jobs and ensure the company's survival.

-ProTip: Ask employees to contribute their insights for a collaborative approach to trimming small-cost spend.
+ProTip: Ask employees across multiple departments to contribute their insights for a collaborative approach to trimming small-cost spend.
 You never know what you might uncover.
-Ask for a company-wide effort: where can your organization hold down pay increases, temporarily stop spending on team activities, reduce travel and save on promotional customer-facing expenses?
+Ask for a company-wide effort: where can your organization hold down pay increases, temporarily stop spending on team break room activities and office supplies, reduce travel and save on promotional customer-facing business expenses?

 ProTip: Set standardized specifications for the most common materials and procedures that factor into your business’s production.
 Shortlist your strongest options for goods and services providers to streamline your supply chain and establish closer relationships.
 This sets the table for negotiating better prices and reducing complexities without compromising quality.

-ProTip: Even something as simple as regularly scheduled meetings can boost communication and information flow for increased productivity.
-Add a centralized and digitized information sharing system, and efficiency spikes exponentially.
+ProTip: Even something as simple as regularly scheduled meetings can boost communication and information flow for increased productivity and help with streamlining processes.
+Add a centralized and digitized information-sharing system, and efficiency spikes exponentially.

 ProTip: Cross-train employees to uncover opportunities where one person might handle multiple roles.
 Cutting costs and bolstering team skills diversity add up to a long-term win.

-ProTip: Turn to remote and virtual work scenarios and eliminate several non-essential expenses, such as:
+ProTip: Turn to remote workers and virtual work scenarios and eliminate several non-essential expenses, such as:

-Transitioning to virtual meetings instead of in-person events and travel is a major cost cutter.
+Transitioning to virtual meetings instead of in-person events and travel is a major player in your cost reduction strategy.

 ProTip: Automate repetitive admin tasks along with hazardous work activities to cut labor expenses and optimize health and safety costs.